 I didn’t cry, I didn’t whine, I didn’t complain, I didn’t sigh loudly out of frustration.
 That usually just made things worse.
-Instead I helped a middle-aged woman find her lithium free antidepressants that she could take with wine, and when the book was sold and she went to the checkout, Celine came on strutted and stopped in front of me.
+Instead, I helped a middle-aged woman find her lithium-free antidepressants that she could take with wine, and when the book was sold, and the woman went to the checkout, Celine came on strutted and stopped in front of me.
 She just couldn’t let it go.
 I ignored her, put supplies in the holes on the shelf, did busy.

 “Don’t you want to ask me what I want?” she asked me.